What stabilizer to use for machine embroidery

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-Stabilizer can be a bit of an enigma when you are new to machine embroidery.
+Machine embroidery stabilizer can be a bit of an enigma when you are new to the craft .
 There are so many varieties, it’s hard to sort out exactly what stabilizer to use for machine embroidery.
 Fortunately, if you are just getting started, there are just a few different types of stabilizer you really need that will allow you to execute a wide variety of projects.

 What, exactly is stabilizer for machine embroidery?